ZoomImpulse/PDG_LocalisationCreator_GUI/README.md

 1. **Run the application.**
 2. **Set Paths:**
-   - **Input Path:** Select the directory containing your mod's JSON localisation files.
    - **Output Path:** Choose where the generated YML files and cleaned vanilla files will be saved.
    - **Vanilla Files Path:** Specify the root directory of the vanilla game's localisation files (e.g., `C:/Program Files (x86)/Steam/steamapps/common/Stellaris/localisation`).
 3. **Run:** Click the "ENGAGE" button.
-4. **Monitor Progress:** The status label and progress bar will update as the application processes files.
-Detailed logs will be written to a logs directory within the application's executable path.
+4. **Monitor Progress:** The status label provides a detailed breakdown of the current operations, and the progress bar tracks the overall task.
+Detailed logs are written to the `logs` directory.

 ## Logging

-The application generates timestamped log files in a `logs directory (e.g., `logs/log_2023-10-27_14-30-00.txt`).
+The application generates timestamped log files in a `logs directory` (e.g., `logs/log_2023-10-27_14-30-00.txt`).
 These logs provide detailed information about the processing steps, warnings, and errors.
 Old log files (from previous days) are automatically cleaned up on startup.

 ## Credits
-This project is based on the work of https://github.com/oninoni/PDG_Utilities.
+This project is an evolution of the work originally done by Oninoni in the [PDG_Utilities](https://github.com/oninoni/PDG_Utilities) repository.

-**Credits to Oninoni!**
+**Many thanks to Oninoni for the foundation!**

 ## Contact